Braile Chiropractic - 770-693-0914

 The first part of this examination process involves reading spinal thermal (heat) differences from one level of the spine to another, as well as from one side of the spine to the other.
 Heat is a by product of circulation, which is controlled by the autonomic nervous system.

-In the second part of this examination scans the surface of your spinal area for surface electrical impulses, and measures them along your spine.
+The second part of this examination scans and measures the surface of your spine for surface electrical impulses.
 This is called the Surface EMG or just SEMG.
-This helps measure the effect of subluxations on the motor nerve system and the effect subluxations may be having on your muscles.
+The SEMG examination helps us measure the effect of subluxations on your motor nerve system and your muscles.

-It is important to note that this examination helps us scientifically evaluate you for the presence of subluxations.
-It also gives us a baseline for future tests, which is done periodically during your care, so we can accurately measure your progress to see how your spine is correcting and your nervous system is functioning.
+It is important to note that this examination helps us scientifically evaluate your nerve system health.
+It also gives us a baseline for future tests, which will be done periodically during your care.
+This allows us to accurately measure your progress to see how your spine is correcting and your nervous system is functioning.

 X-rays may be taken depending on your age and situation.
 X-rays are a common part of the examination process when looking for vertebral subluxations.
 There may be reasons why we would not take x-rays on certain patients.
 These include pregnant women, most smaller children, patients with recent usable spinal x-rays, and some other special situations.

 X-rays give us important information including the position of the spinal bones, the quality of the spine, and safety of adjusting.
-X-rays can also tell us the relative length of time subluxations may have been present in your spine.
+X-rays can also tell us the relative length of time spinal conditions may have been present.

 Patients will commonly receive four spinal x-rays on their initial visit.
 At some point later in care, comparison x-rays may be taken to measure the progress of your spine.

-With this important information we can make a more accurate determination as to the type of adjustments your spine needs as well as the frequency of your care.
-Your x-rays will be explained to you in detail at your Principled Report of Findings.
+With this important information, we can make a more accurate determination as to the type of adjustments your spine needs as well as the frequency of your care.
+Your x-rays will be explained to you in detail at your X-ray Report of Findings.

-You will be scheduled for your Principled Report of Findings within a few days of your initial visit.
+You will be scheduled for your X-ray Report of Findings within a few days of your initial visit.
 This visit is your most important visit and may take up to 90 minutes.

-It is at your Principled Report of Findings that we will review your x-ray and examination results with you, as well as recommend a care plan for you if needed.
+It is at your X-ray Report of Findings that we will review your x-ray and examination results in detail with you, as well as recommend a care plan for you if needed.
 We will also talk about any special instructions you will need to follow to obtain the best and fastest possible results.

-The Principled Report of Findings is done in two parts, all on the same visit.
+The X-ray Report of Findings has two parts, all done on the same visit.
 The first part is where the doctor covers vital information needed to understand and participate in your care.
-This is accomplished using visual aids and is done in a group setting.
+This is accomplished using visual aids and may be done in a group setting.

-For the second part of your Principled Report of Findings you will be brought into a private room where only you (or family if you wish) will see your x-rays and review your care recommendations.
+The second part of your X-ray Report of Findings is when you will be brought into a private room where only you (or family if you wish) will see your x-rays and review your care recommendations.

 3515 Dallas Hwy Suite 102, Marietta, GA 30064